2018 visit by Recep Tayyip Erdoğan to Germany

-In September 2018 Recep Tayyip Erdoğan visited Germany at the invitation of the German president Franz-Walter Steinmeier who had invited Erdogan after his re-election in 2018.
-Erdogan arrived on the 27 in and departed on the 29 September.
+In September 2018, Recep Tayyip Erdoğan visited Germany at the invitation of the German president Frank-Walter Steinmeier who had invited Erdogan after his re-election in 2018.
+Erdogan arrived on 27 September and departed on 29 September.
 With the invitation by Steinmeier, the visit became a state visit which included military honors and a state banquet.

 Background

-Recep Tayyip Erdoğan had visited Germany several times before, also in 2014 as a prime minister, but as an acting president it was his first journey to Germany.
+Recep Tayyip Erdoğan had visited Germany several times before, also in 2014 as a prime minister, but as an acting president, it was his first journey to Germany.
 In July, the German newspaper Bild reported that Erdogan would visit Germany in September.
-That it would be a state visit which includes a state banquet and military honors was confirmed in early August 2018.
-In an op-ed in the Frankfurter Allgemeine Zeitung the day before, Erdoğan aimed for a restart in the Turkish-German relations.
+That it would be a state visit which includes a state banquet and military honors were confirmed in early August 2018.
+In an op-ed in the Frankfurter Allgemeine Zeitung the day before, Erdoğan aimed for a restart in Turkish-German relations.
 He also wanted Germany to designate the Gülen movement, which his Government blames for a failed coup d'état, a terrorist organization.
 Germany is home to a diaspora of about 3 Million people from Turkey.
 Other issues at stake were the press freedom and detention conditions in Turkey.
-Against his visit, protests were held in several cities in Germany, and prominent politicians refused to take part at the state banquet for Erdogan hosted by the German president.
+Against his visit, protests were held in several cities in Germany, and prominent politicians refused to take part in the state banquet for Erdogan hosted by the German president.

 Security measures

 Recep Tayyip Erdoğan descended upon Berlin through airspace excluded for private aircraft and snipers were deployed on top of the roof of the hotel he was staying.
-For his safety some 4200 German police officers were in charge in Berlin where several streets were closed in the governmental district.
+For his safety, some 4200 German police officers were in charge in Berlin where several streets were closed in the governmental district.
 In Cologne, where Erdogan inaugurated a mosque on Sunday, 3000 police officers were deployed for his security.

 27 September

-Recep Tayyip Erdoğan and his wife Emine Erdoğan arrived on the 27 September 2018 at the Berlin Tegel airport where he was received on a red carpet cordoned with military officers.
-Outside the airport, his arrival was met mit protests from the Reporters without Borders, who displayed a screen reading "Erdoğan lands in Berlin, Journalists in Prison".
-In Berlin he stayed at the Hotel Adlon on Pariser Platz.
+Recep Tayyip Erdoğan and his wife Emine Erdoğan arrived on 27 September 2018 at the Berlin Tegel airport where he was received on a red carpet cordoned with military officers.
+Outside the airport, his arrival was met with protests from Reporters without Borders, who displayed a screen reading "Erdoğan lands in Berlin, Journalists in Prison".
+In Berlin, he stayed at the Hotel Adlon on Pariser Platz.

 28 September

 Military honors

-In the morning Erdoğan and his wife were welcomed by the German President Franz Walter Steinmeier at Bellevue Palace.
+In the morning Erdoğan and his wife were welcomed by the German President Frank Walter Steinmeier at Bellevue Palace.
 The two presidents then walked through a military formation and the national anthems of Germany and Turkey were played.

 Meeting with Angela Merkel

-In their meeting it was discussed how to improve the situation for the 3 million people of Turkish origin living in Germany and diplomatic and economic relations between the two countries.
+In their meeting, it was discussed how to improve the situation for the 3 million people of Turkish origin living in Germany and diplomatic and economic relations between the two countries.